solidDoWant/infra-mk3/docs/setup-r730xd.md

 # OS and VM setup

 After the OS and bootloader disk are installed, Proxmox needs to be configured.
 To configure Proxmox and deploy VMs:

 1. Connect the XGS-PON transceiver to the ISP's ODN.
 2. Connect your local computer to the Hosts VLAN.
 3. Run `task r730xd:os-install:proxmox:full-configuration`.
 4. Log into each of the OPNsense VMs and install the `os-qemu-guest-agent` plugin.

 This will:

-* Update the root user password and configure SSH access
+* Update the root user password and configure SSH access.
-* Remove extra UEFI boot options
+* Remove extra UEFI boot options.
-* Update the OS
+* Update the OS.
-* Setup and configure a bulk storage zpool
+* Setup and configure a bulk storage zpool.
-* Deploy a pair of OPNsense router VMs with CARP for routing failover
+* Deploy a pair of OPNsense router VMs with CARP for routing failover.
-* Setup DHCP, DNS, and firewall rules
+* Setup DHCP, DNS, and firewall rules.